CARES Act Provider Relief Fund: For Providers

 All providers eligible for a previous PRF distribution, plus new 2020 providers and behavioral health providers may apply.

 Providers may be eligible regardless of whether they were eligible for, applied for, received, accepted, or rejected payment from prior PRF distributions.
+This includes providers who do not bill Medicare, Medicaid, or CHIP.

 To be eligible to apply, the applicant must meet at least one of the following criteria: